Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

-The data points used for the red sequence fit (red dots), the best-fit red sequence model, and the final selection limits are shown in Figure \ref{fig:redsequence2} for Abell 1656 (top left) and Abell 262 (top right).
-Black dots indicate likely star-forming galaxies based on our bicolor sequence that were previously removed from our sample.
+The data points used for the red sequence fit (red dots), the best-fit red sequence model, and the final selection limits are shown in Figure \ref{fig:redsequence2} for A1656 (top left) and A262 (top right).
+Black dots indicate likely star-forming galaxies that were previously removed from our sample based on our bicolor sequence.
 For a detailed discussion about the rejection of star-forming galaxies using the reference field, see section \ref{sec:referencefield}.